Prethermal quantum many-body Kapitza phases of periodically driven spin systems: Variable-range interactions

 \subsection{Prethermalization and heating}

-We finally address the robustness of the fast-driving non-equilibrium phase diagram upon reducing the driving frequency $\Omega$ down to a scale comparable to the microscopic energy scale $\tilde{J}_{0}$ of the system.
+We address the footprint of the fast-driving non-equilibrium phase diagram on the finite-frequency dynamics, upon reducing $\Omega$ down to a scale comparable with the microscopic energy scale $\tilde{J}_{0}$ of the system.
 In this case one should expect the system to eventually absorb an ever-increasing amount of energy from the drive \cite{DAlessioRigol,prethermhighfreq}.
-In order to address this point, we initialize the system in various fully-polarized states parameterized by angles $(\theta_0,\phi_0)$ on the Bloch sphere, and study the out-of-equilibrium evolution for various values of $\alpha>0$ and driving parameters $B_0,\delta B,\Omega$ by numerically integrating the dynamical equations of the time-dependent spin-wave theory, where the heating rate can be monitored e.g. through the depletion of the collective spin's magnitude from its maximal value (see Appendix B).
+In order to address this point, we initialize the system in various fully polarized states parameterized by angles $(\theta_0,\phi_0)$ on the Bloch sphere, and study the out-of-equilibrium evolution for various values of $\alpha>0$ and driving parameters $B_0,\delta B,\Omega$ by numerically integrating the dynamical equations of the time-dependent spin wave theory, where the heating rate can be monitored, e.g., through the depletion of the collective spin's magnitude from its maximal value (see Appendix \ref{app:TDSWT}).
 The results are illustrated in Fig.~\ref{fig:3}.